Healthier Smothered Sweet Potato Fries are a healthier, homemade version of a restaurant's loaded french fry nachos.

 Directions

-- Prepare sweet potato fries on a foil-lined baking sheet according to package directions.
-Meanwhile, heat a large skillet over medium-high heat then add beef and chopped mushrooms.
-Season with salt & pepper then saute until ground beef is no longer pink, and then drain well and return to skillet.
+- Meanwhile, heat a large skillet over medium-high heat then add beef and chopped mushrooms.
+Season with salt and pepper then saute until ground beef is cooked through.
+Drain well then return to the skillet.
 Add taco seasoning and water then stir to combine.
 Turn heat to low and keep warm.

 Notes